zetareticoli/cssui/README.md

 - Toggle
 - Tooltip

-Each component has its own CSS file that contains the styles for that component.
-You can use the components individually or combine them to create more complex user interfaces.
+Each component has its own CSS file with its specific styles.
+You can use these components on their own or combine them to build more complex user interfaces.

 ## Installation